WA TRAVEL GUIDE · Field notes

-A small boat rocks gently on the turquoise waters off Ningaloo Reef as the sun rises.
-Moments later, a massive shadow appears beneath the travelers—a 6-meter whale shark glides by, its dappled skin catching the morning light.
+A small boat rocks on the turquoise waters off Ningaloo Reef as the sun rises.
+Moments later, a shadow appears beneath the travellers.
+A 6-metre whale shark glides past, its dappled skin catching the morning light.

-One by one, visitors slip into the warm Indian Ocean to swim alongside the world’s largest fish, surrounded by a UNESCO World Heritage seascape teeming with 500 species of fish, manta rays, and turtles.
+One by one, visitors slip into the warm Indian Ocean to swim alongside the world’s largest fish.
+They are surrounded by a UNESCO World Heritage seascape with 500 species of fish, manta rays, and turtles.

-This magical experience isn’t a once-in-a-lifetime fluke—it’s the new normal in Western Australia (WA).
-From swimming with whale sharks at Ningaloo to cycling car-free on Rottnest Island, adventure tourism in WA has evolved beyond city limits to become a powerful engine of economic growth and cultural exchange.
+This is not a once-in-a-lifetime fluke.
+It is the new normal in Western Australia (WA).
+From swimming with whale sharks at Ningaloo to cycling car-free on Rottnest Island, adventure tourism has moved well beyond city limits.
+It is now a powerful driver of economic growth and cultural exchange.

 The Economic Power of Adventure Tourism

-Adventure tourism has transformed from a niche activity into a cornerstone of Western Australia’s economy.
-Before the COVID-19 pandemic, tourism in WA contributed roughly $12 billion in gross value added and employed nearly 67,000 people statewide, according to the Bankwest Curtin Economics Centre.
+Adventure tourism has gone from a niche activity to a cornerstone of WA’s economy.
+Before COVID-19, tourism in WA contributed about $12 billion in gross value added and employed nearly 67,000 people across the state, per the Bankwest Curtin Economics Centre.

-• By 2022, WA’s annual overnight visitor expenditure reached a record $14 billion
+• By 2022, WA’s annual overnight visitor spend hit a record $14 billion

-This boom is fueled largely by nature-based and adventure travel.
-In fact, most tourism to Western Australia is nature-based, and without its majestic environments, the industry “would be radically diminished,” according to Edgewalkers.
+Most of this boom is fuelled by nature-based and adventure travel.
+In fact, most tourism to WA is nature-based, and without the state’s environments the industry “would be radically diminished,” per Edgewalkers.

 lucky bay esperance on a stormy day